-Position tractor near harvester hitch, attach lift cylinder hoses to the tractor outlets, activate cylinder and lift harvester hitch above tractor hitch (see figure 3).
+Position tractor near harvester hitch, attach lift cylinder hoses to the tractor outlets, activate cylinder and lift harvester hitch above tractor hitch (see Figure 2).

-Set tractor drawbar at 16' from end of PTO to center of drawbar attaching hole for 1%' PTOs and at 20" for 13⁄4" PTOs.
-The driveline when hooked to tractor should measure between 58" and 68" between centers of universal crosses (see figure 3).
+Set tractor drawbar at 16" from end of PTO to center of drawbar attaching hole for 1-3/8" and at 20" for 1-3/4"

+PTOs.
+The driveline when hooked to tractor should measure between 58" and 68" between centers of universal crosses (see Figure 2).

 Attach harvester to tractor with yoke weldment (A) and bolts provided.
-See figure 4 for proper installation.
-The existing tractor clevis may be used if a 3 inch spacing can be maintained.
-If tractor drawbar mounting hole is larger than 11/4", a bushing should be installed.
+See Figure 3 for proper installation.
+The existing tractor clevis may be used if a 3" spacing can be maintained.
+If tractor drawbar mounting hole is larger than 1-1/4", a bushing should be installed.

 NOTE: It is recommended to use additional support for the tractor drawbar.
+An optional drawbar support kit is available from your Art's-Way dealer - JBN140202.

-Cycle lift cylinder (B), observe lift height.
-Reposition from bolt-on hitch (C) to obtain desired lift height.
+Cycle lift cylinder (B) (See Figure 2), observe lift height.
+Reposition front bolt-on hitch (C) to obtain desired hft height.

-FIGURE 4 - HITCH INSTALLATION
+FIGURE 3 - HITCH INSTALLATION